 What are the benefits of using dog talking buttons?

 Dog talking buttons provide owners and dogs with the ability to have a more two-way communication strategy instead of just a one-way method.
 Instead of dogs barking and trying to get their point across by non-verbal cues, dogs can now use dog talking buttons to clearly say what they want.
-If they are hungry, they can press the eat or food button.
+If they are hungry, they can press the eat or food button, and you’ll know they want some healthy dog food.
 If they want to go for a walk, they can press the walk button.

 This way, owners do not have to continue guessing what their dog needs – oftentimes, this leads to the owner guessing wrong and the dog getting frustrated.
 Avoid frustration and missed opportunities by using dog talking buttons to allow for a deeper and clearer communication path with your canine.